lisamariepritchett/StormOutcomes/StormOutcomes.md

 This document examines data from The National Oceanic and Atmospheric Administration (NOAA) to answer these questions.
 The NOAA maintains a database of severe weather events from across the USA dating back to 1950 including nearly a million entries and many different types of severe weather.

 This document contains all code needed to download the data, clean it, process it, and produce the figures at the end.
-The real challenge in this project was transforming the Event Type data from a string variable with many different values into a factor variable with a limited number of levels.
+The real challenge in this project was transforming the Event Type data from a string variable with hundreds of different values into a factor variable with a limited number of levels.
 My goal was to represent all of the severe weather types within a readable and attractive figure without throwing out any relevant data.
-I accomplish this by creating groups of severe weather events, efficiently serach for keywords using regular expressions, and apply conditional logic to arrive at a cleaned factor variable for type of severe weather event.
+I accomplish this by creating groups of severe weather events, efficiently serach for keywords using regular expressions, and apply conditional logic to arrive at a cleaned factor variable.
+In the future, this labeled dataset could be used to train a classification algorithm to automatically clean and classify the event types.

+I find that Tornados cause by far the most damage to human life, with Heat and Thunderstorm events being the next most dangerous.
+Floods, Hurricanes, and Tornados cause the most financial damage.

 ### Get & Explore Data